xichen-fy/Fira/README.md

     --eval_every 1000 \
     --optimizer fira_adamw
 ```
 Script training is directly connected to [huggingface](https://huggingface.co/).
 C4 datasets may not be directly connected using mirror sites.
-Tutorials for downloading local datasets for training will be uploaded soon!
+Tutorials for downloading and training using a local dataset will be uploaded soon!

 <!-- ### Performance under varying ranks
 Assess the performance of Fira under varying ranks by pre-training the LLaMA 60M model on the C4 dataset ($d_{model}=256$, i.e., the full-rank dimension of models).